-- 1) As can be observed in Table III, network traffic data are high dimensional.
+- As can be observed in Table III, network traffic data are high dimensional.
 Specifically, most datasets have between 19 to 50 features for each data point (Table III).
 Moreover, as the technology evolves this number could be increased even more.
 Consequently, clustering using the whole feature space is not only time consuming, but can also lead to poor detection rate.
-Thus, feature selection is crucial as explained in section II.A. - Clustering algorithms that have the ability to detect clusters of arbitrary shapes, like DBSCAN, perform better than the ones that can detect only circular clusters ([57]-[61]).
-This is also confirmed from Buczak et al. [111]. - 3) The parallelization of the detection method could reduce the computational time and lead to real-time detection.
-For this reason, high performance cloud computing techniques could be utilized, to achieve better time performance and distribute the processing workload. - 4) The use of host data can improve the detection rate, but one has to consider if the extraction of these data from a large-scale network in real-time is feasible ([61], [67]). - 5) The need of initializing and tuning the parameters of the system is one of the main drawbacks that keeps these techniques from being applied in the industry [33].
-Therefore, density-based methods such as DBSCAN that require less parameterization appear most suitable for deployment in real networks. - 6) The combination of unsupervised and supervised techniques could potentially lead to a high detection rate and a low false positive rate ([67]-[69], [71]-[75]). - 7) U2R and R2L attacks are the hardest to detect as they resemble normal traffic.
-Sub clustering, feature selection, such as [52], [54] and [55], and the use of different network resolutions seems to improve the detection rate of these attack classes.
-Moreover, the combination of neural networks [77] and unsupervised methods, as in [73], performs very well in these two low-frequency attacks.
+Thus, feature selection is crucial as explained in Section II-A. - Clustering algorithms that have the ability to detect clusters of arbitrary shapes, like DBSCAN, perform better than the ones that can detect only circular clusters [56]-[60].
+This is also confirmed from Buczak and Guven [109]. - 3) The parallelization of the detection method could reduce the computational time and lead to real-time detection.
+For this reason, high performance cloud computing techniques could be utilized, to achieve better time performance and distribute the processing workload. - 4) The use of host data can improve the detection rate, but one has to consider if the extraction of these data from a large-scale network in real-time is feasible [60], [66]. - 5) The need of initializing and tuning the parameters of the system is one of the main drawbacks that keeps these techniques from being applied in the industry [33].
+Therefore, density-based methods such as DBSCAN that require less parameterization appear most suitable for deployment in real networks. - 6) The combination of unsupervised and supervised techniques could potentially lead to a high detection rate and a low false positive rate [66]-[68], [70]-[74]. - 7) U2R and R2L attacks are the hardest to detect as they resemble normal traffic.
+Sub clustering, feature selection, such as [51], [53], and [54], and the use of different network resolutions seems to improve the detection rate of these attack classes.
+Moreover, the combination of neural networks [76] and unsupervised methods, as in [72], performs very well in these two low-frequency attacks.